LIMLabSWC/ratter/docs/recent-refactoring/experport-cleanup.md

 ## Implementation Plan

 ### Phase 1: Backup and Documentation
-Changes are version controlled on `integration-junk-removal` branch
+1. Create a backup branch before making any changes
+2. Document the current state of each file to be removed
+3. Create a backup copy of each file in a separate directory

-### Phase 2: Gradual Archiving
+### Phase 2: Gradual Removal
-- Archive files in "confirmed unused" category
+1. Remove one file at a time, starting with the confirmed unused files
+2. After each removal:
+   - Run the test suite
-- Run protocols
+   - Verify that all protocols still work
+   - Check for any runtime errors
-- If issues arise, restore the files
+3. If issues arise, restore the file and document the dependency

 ### Phase 3: Investigation
-For files requiring further investigation:
+1. For files requiring further investigation:
-- remove files and archive related protocols in 'Protocols/legacy'
+   - Add logging to track usage
+   - Monitor for a period of time
+   - Document any discovered dependencies
+2. Make a decision based on findings

 ### Phase 4: Cleanup
+1. Remove backup copies
-- Update documentation
+2. Update documentation
-- Update any related configuration files
+3. Update any related configuration files

 ## Success Criteria
 - All removed files are properly backed up